How Can I Address My Puppy’s Chewing Habits During This Stage?

 If you are struggling to manage your puppy's chewing habits, consider hiring a dog trainer.
 A professional dog trainer can evaluate your puppy's behavior, identify the underlying causes of their chewing habits, and design a customized training plan to address their specific needs.
 Working with a trainer provides you with expert guidance and support throughout the training process.

-Proper for Healthy Teeth and Gums
+Proper Nutrition for Healthy Teeth and Gums

 Choosing high-quality puppy food